Reed Doughty: Regular season

+Playoffs

 Personal

 Doughty has severe hearing impairment and sometimes has to read lips to understand what others are saying.

 In 2002, Doughty married his girlfriend Katie.
 They met several years earlier at 3J's Christian Coffeehouse in Johnstown, Colorado, his hometown while they were both in high school.
 The Doughtys had a baby in August 2006, a son named Micah.
 Micah was born prematurely and suffered kidney failure as a baby, but received a successful kidney transplant and is now doing well.
-The Doughtys also had a daughter, and are currently living in Northern Colorado.
+The Doughtys also had a daughter and are currently living in northern Colorado.